cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

-When Cross-valid and Testing data size increase, thier accuracies decrease When Training data size increases, its accuracy also increase.
+From the sensitivity analysis shown in Figure 19, we can see that when Cross-valid and Testing data size increase, thier accuracies decrease.
+When Training data size increases, its accuracy also increases.

 The maximum Cross-Validated is 0.8647578610958556 obtained from the test sample size = 0.2